For Ukrainians2026-03-19T13:53:51+01:00

 Note: while one city can match your size and location preferences, another city can cater for your other needs in a better way.
 The reasons why you are matched to a city and what this city does and does not offer in relation to your indicated preferences, will be explained to you when you learn about the match.

-Our past experience of matching & relocation in 2023 showed, that participants were very likely to be highly satisfied even in smaller towns, as their other preferences were better covered there.
-And another very important factors is, that Germany is very well developed in terms of public transport.
-Each of the Re:Match cities, even the smaller ones, are very close to neighboring cities, and their services, universities etc.
+Our past experience of matching and relocation showed, that participants were very likely to be highly satisfied even in smaller towns, as their other preferences were better covered there.
+Public transport is well developed in Germany and each of the Re:Match cities, even the smaller ones, are very close to neighbouring cities, and their services, universities etc.

 After arrival in Germany, the standard process of registration and housing begins.
-Re:Match works closely with the participating cities and shares relevant information about your housing needs with them.
+Re:Match works closely with the participating cities and shares relevant information, in case you have special housing needs, with them.

 The receiving city will arrange accommodation for you in local refugee housing.